Even if you are comfortable and effective with PUSH, employ the PULL techniques.

 3.)
 MAINTAIN – Keep your network alive for next time.

-Without applying for jobs, you can become visible to potential employers by using the right words (your keywords) in the right place (your LinkedIn Professional Headline, LinkedIn Summary, descriptions of your LinkedIn jobs, the job title in your Facebook account), on the right websites.
+Without applying for jobs, you can become visible to potential employers by using the right words (your keywords) in the right place (your LinkedIn Professional Headline, LinkedIn About section, descriptions of your jobs in the LinkedIn Experience section, the job title in your Facebook account), on the right websites.

 When this is done well, your next job finds you.